 RPS.
+DigiCert and OSG Administrator have agreed to an RPS, which is incorporated herein by reference.
+The RPS describes how Registration Authorities will operate under the CPS and the procedures and processes that Registration Authorities follow in providing Certificate services to Subscribers.
+Registration Authorities shall strictly abide by the RPS when validating, issuing, or managing Certificates.
+OSG Administrator shall implement procedures and training to ensure that each Registration Authority abides by the RPS and this Agreement.

+RPS Amendments.
+DigiCert shall promptly notify OSG Administrator of any material changes to its CPS.
+Within five days after receiving notice from DigiCert of an amendment to the CPS relevant to a practice described in the RPS, OSG Administrator shall update its RPS to comply with the CPS changes and submit the updated RPS to DigiCert for its consideration and approval.
+If DigiCert is not satisfied with the RPS amendment, DigiCert may amend the RPS to extent reasonably necessary to comply with the CPS changes.
+Amendments to the RPS are effective and binding on all Registration Authorities immediately after OSG Administrator receives DigiCert’s approval of the amendment.

-Drafting.
-DigiCert will provide a draft of the RPS that OSG Administrator may use as a template for describing its registration practices.
-DigiCert shall also provide OSG Administrator with the documentation that DigiCert deems necessary for OSG Administrator to perform the activities contemplated in this Agreement.
+Documentation.
+DigiCert will provide OSG Administrator with the documentation that DigiCert deems necessary for OSG Administrator to operate under the CPS and RPS.
 DigiCert grants OSG Administrator a limited, non-exclusive, revocable, and non-transferable license to use and reproduce the Documentation for the sole purpose of fulfilling its obligations under this Agreement.
-The CPS is incorporated into this Agreement by reference.

-Compliance.
-OSG Administrator shall submit its RPS to DigiCert for review and approval.
-The RPS is incorporated herein by reference, and a breach of the RPS constitutes a breach of this Agreement.
-OSG Administrator may not act as a Registration Authority until it receives DigiCert’s written approval of the RPS.
-OSG Administrator shall detail in the RPS how OSG Administrator will achieve compliance with the CPS and the specific policies, practices, and processes that OSG Administrator will use to provide secure operations.
-DigiCert retains the right to solely decide which practices and processes provide adequate security and authentication.
-Notwithstanding the foregoing, DigiCert shall not require a Participant or OSG Administrator to follow practices or processes that provide a significantly higher level of security than those practices and processes that are required for issuing certificates at an equivalent assurance level by the CP.

-RPS Amendments.
-DigiCert shall promptly notify OSG Administrator of any material changes to its CP or CPS.
-Within five days after receiving notice from DigiCert of an amendment to the CPS or CP relevant to a practice described in the RPS, OSG Administrator shall update its RPS to comply with any CP or CPS changes and submit the updated RPS to DigiCert for its consideration and approval.
+OSG Administrator may provide copies of the documentation to Registration Authorities who have executed a Registration Authority Agreement.

+Non-Exclusive.
+All rights granted herein to OSG Administrator or an RA Agent are non-exclusive.

 Certificates

 Verification.
-OSG Administrator or a Trusted Agent shall obtain a copy of each Certificate applicant’s photo identification document during a face-to-face validation process prior to authorizing the issuance of a Client Certificate.
-OSG Administrator or a Trusted Agent shall require an applicant to present a valid Client Certificate prior to authorizing the issuance of an SSL Certificate.
+A Registration Authority shall validate each Certificate applicant in accordance with the RPS prior to authorizing issuance of the Certificate.
+A Registration Authority shall not authorize the issuance of a Host Certificate unless the Certificate requester has a valid Client Certificate.

 Qualifications.
-DigiCert has the sole right of approval over any Certificates offered to a Participant, and DigiCert may refuse to provide Certificates to a Participant for any reason.
-Notwithstanding the foregoing, DigiCert is not required to perform any additional verification or checking on Certificates approved for issuance by an OSG Administrator or Trusted Agent.
-OSG Administrator acknowledges that DigiCert may rely on OSG Administrator’s or a Trusted Agent’s approval of a Certificate request as OSG Administrator’s representation that the RPS was followed in verifying the Certificate applicant and issuing the Certificate.
+DigiCert has the sole right of approval over any Certificates requested under this Agreement, and DigiCert may refuse to issue a Certificate for any reason; however, DigiCert is not required to perform any additional verification or checking on Certificates authorized for issuance by a Registration Authority.
+Each Registration Authority acknowledges that DigiCert may rely on its authorization of the Certificate request and that such authorization is the Registration Authority’s representation that the RPS was followed in verifying and providing the Certificate.

 Subordinate CA.

 Issuance of Intermediate Certificate.
-OSG Administrator shall provide to DigiCert a proposed Certificate profile for a co-branded (branded for OSG and DigiCert) Intermediate Certificate that will be used to issue Grid-only Certificates to End Users.
-DigiCert may modify the proposed profile in its sole discretion, provided that DigiCert provides email notice of any modifications.
-Once the proposed Certificate profile is satisfactory to DigiCert, then DigiCert shall securely generate and store the Intermediate Certificate.
-DigiCert shall issue the Intermediate Certificate from its Grid-only root certificate.
+OSG Administrator shall provide to DigiCert a proposed Certificate profile for a co-branded (branded for OSG and DigiCert) Intermediate Certificate that DigiCert will use to issue Grid-only Certificates to Subscribers.
+DigiCert may modify the proposed profile in its sole discretion, provided that DigiCert gives OSG Administrator email notice of the modifications.
+Once the proposed Certificate profile is satisfactory to DigiCert, DigiCert shall securely issue, sign, and store the Intermediate Certificate.
+DigiCert shall sign the Intermediate Certificate with its Grid-only root certificate.
 DigiCert may refuse to issue an Intermediate Certificate if DigiCert is not completely satisfied with the intended use of the Intermediate Certificate and the Intermediate Certificate’s profile.